chany93/AoseDevKit2018-Blocksworld/README.md

 Introductory slides on the framework are available in the doc folder in the AoseDevKit2018-MultiAgentSystem repository.

-In the case of bugs to any of these, let us know or fix them and do a pull request.
+In the case of bugs, let us know or fix them and do a pull request.

 ## Installing and running